-Nokia has no back-up plan to Windows Phone strategyAlex Wagner - Deputy Managing Editor, News Desk
+Nokia has no back-up plan to Windows Phone strategyAlex Wagner - Editorial Director of News and Content

 Last year Nokia formed a partnership with Microsoft that saw the Finnish firm adopt Windows Phone as its main mobile platform.
 Since then, we've seen Nokia release two Windows Phones and unveil a third, all while Symbian and MeeGo ride off into the sunset.
 Some folks have wondered what Nokia's back-up plan is if its Windows Phone strategy fails to succeed, but according to Nokia Europe VP Victor Saeijes, the company has no Plan B. "Plan B is that Plan A must succeed," Saeijes told Swedish financial daily Dagens Industri.
 The exec went on to talk about Nokia's decision to make the jump to Windows Phone after being associated with Symbian for so long.
 "It's like starting all over again," he said.
 "But we must succeed in the U.S. if we are to succeed in the world."